Improved version of the PHOBOS Glauber Monte Carlo: Users' guide

 The main classes are the following: \begin{itemize} \item{\tt TGlauNucleon} is used to store information about a single nucleon.
 The stored quantities are the position of the nucleon, the number of binary collisions that the nucleon has had and which nucleus the nucleon is in, ``A'' or ``B''.
 For every simulated event, the user can obtain an array containing all nucleons~(via {\tt TGlauberMC::GetNucleons()}). \item{\tt TGlauNucleus} is used to generate and store information about a single nucleus.
 The user is not expected to interact with this class. \item{\tt TGlauberMC} is the main steering class used to generate events and calculate event-by-event quantities such as the number of participating nucleons. \end{itemize}

 The steering class {\tt TGlauberMC} has one constructor

 where {\tt NA} and {\tt NB} are the names of the colliding nuclei and {\tt xsect} and {\tt xsectsigma} are the nucleon-nucleon cross section mean and width given in mb.
 The defined nuclei names are given in Tables~\ref{tab:awR} and \ref{tab:awR2}.
-For deuteron, the names ``d'', ``dhh'' and ``dh'' correspond to the three options described in section~\ref{sec:nucleus} respectively.
+For Deuteron, the names ``d'', ``dhh'' and ``dh'' correspond to the three options described in section~\ref{sec:nucleus} respectively.
 Units are generally given in fm for distances, while in mb for cross sections.
 If a finite value ($>0$) for the width of the cross section is given, the calculation will use the Glauber-Gribov model for fluctuations of the proton.
-This option currently is only implemented for p+A collisions.
-In this case, following~\cite{Alvioli:2013vk} as described in~\cite{ATLAS-CONF-2013-096} $\signn$ will be distributed according to $1/\lambda \, P(\sigma/\lambda)$ with
+This option was originally only implemented for p+A collisions, but can also be enabled for A+A collisions using the member function ``SetCalcAAGG''.
+In this case, following~\cite{Alvioli:2013vk} as described in~\cite{Aad:2015zza} $\signn$ will be distributed according to $1/\lambda \, P(\sigma/\lambda)$ with